It’s that time of the year again with clubs up and down the land scrambling around to finalise their last pieces of transfer business.

 A club-record signing, the Greek forward arrived at Fulham on deadline day in January 2014 for a fee of £12m.

-Mitroglou had forged a reputation as a prolific goal scorer at Olympiacos, winning four league titles and scoring 81 goals in just 182 appearances for the club.
+Mitroglou had forged a reputation as a prolific goal scorer at Olympiacos, where he won four league titles and scored 81 goals in just 182 appearances for the club.

 Steve Sidwell on his time at Fulham with Kostas Mitroglou 🗣 "This fucker, he did not stop eating.
 He was a big boy.
 Every time you saw him, he'd be walking round the training ground with a fucking protein bar." pic.twitter.com/VOZCDv6YfM